Old Fashioned Chicken Fried Steak

 • You can use vegetable oil, corn oil, canola oil, etc.—any neutral tasting oil works for shallow frying the steaks.

-Start by whisking the eggs and buttermilk together in a shallow dish.
+1. Start by whisking the eggs and buttermilk in a shallow dish, and the dry ingredients (flour and spices) in another shallow dish.

-Repeat with the remaining cube steaks.
-Place the meat on wax paper or parchment paper to dry for 15 minutes.
+3. Repeat with the remaining cube steaks and let the steaks rest for 15 minutes.

 freshly cooked chicken fried steak on a wire rack.